-Step 1: Square Stitch and/or Bead Weaving on a Loom used to create a wall hanging of specific dimensions.
+Step 1: Square Stitch and/or Bead Weaving on a Loom used to create a wall hanging or bell pull of specific dimensions or a bracelet with either earrings or pendant.
 Beader must demonstrate stitch technique, increasing/decreasing, color/shading, and appropriate finishing.

 Step 2: Herringbone Stitch used to create an original dimensional piece with size limitations.
 Appropriate use of materials and stitch techniques is emphasized.

 Step 3: Peyote Stitch used in creating a necklace, bracelet and pair or earrings.
 Beader must demonstrate technique in various Peyote stitches.

 Step 4: Bead Embroidery used in creating single piece.
 Beader must demonstrate expertise in three different techniques of bead embroidery, using appropriate beads.
 (The main image above shows step 4)